JerryX2021/SQL/SQL Server Management Studio.md

 ![image](https://user-images.githubusercontent.com/76986018/145289649-49d7a3e8-7547-4a5e-a52f-b9e9cff7e28d.png)

 (It would be interesting to study the effect of vaccination on Covid transimission in a real world scenario.
-The nex project, stay tuned! :raised_hands:)
+The next project, stay tuned! :raised_hands:)